Scientist’s Dire Warning about Destruction of Soil

 to find a way of producing more food from the same amount of soil.

 “Soil feeds us.
 It’s as simple as that,” Dr Baker says.
-“Yet we are pre-occupied with another report on Climate Change
+“Yet we are pre-occupied with climate change while people are

-while people are going hungry and we haven’t addressed the urgent need to feed another 50 percent of our population by
+going hungry and we haven’t addressed the urgent need to feed another 50 percent of our population by 2050.”

 “The government and its ministries can provide leadership on this by recognising how we’ve been raping our soils for